MinestrapTeam/Minestrappolation-4/README.txt

 - NO structure changes without consulting other team members or at least explain how you are changing it(Just so every knows what going on)
 - NO adding libraries or APIs without consulting other team members

-IF YOU YOU DO ANY OF THIS YOUR CHANGES WILL BE REVERTED EACH AND EVERY TIME YOU COMMIT IT UNTIL ITS RIGHT
+IF YOU YOU DO ANY OF THIS YOUR CHANGES WILL BE REVERTED EACH AND EVERY TIME YOU COMMIT IT